timefactoryio/pathless/mechanics.md

 Because the data is fixed at build time, the agent should tailor the frame to it rather than generalize:

-- Choose interactions that fit the data's shape: paging for sequences, taps on halves for prev/next, `bind` for scrubbing/scrolling, per-record expansion for hierarchies.
+- Choose interactions that fit the data's shape: paging for sequences, taps on halves for prev/next, held keys for scrubbing/scrolling, per-record expansion for hierarchies.
 - Author the shell to mirror the data: root container div plus one static structure per record type, repeated/nested in the markup as the known data dictates.
 - The script queries the shell (`p.universe.space.el.querySelector('.<framename>')`), registers input, and populates dynamic slots via `textContent` / `src`.
 - Decode each route's bytes according to its known format (`entry.data` for text/structured data, `entry.url` for media) — never a second network fetch.
 - Reference bundle entries by index (`sort.txt` order); emit the `sort.txt` alongside any index-referencing data the agent authors.
-- Persist only view state through `p.universe.read()` / `p.universe.write()`.
+- Persist only view state through the pinned `read` / `write` from `p.universe.pin()`.